 When Olive asked what Maria’s goal really was on a stormy night at sea, she had laughed and said, “There was only one moment when I was not in control of my life, and I am in the search of the person responsible for it.”
-When he asked why in the world she would chase after someone like that, she simply responded with her usual ‘why not?’
-Olive didn’t think he’d ever understand Maria.
+When he asked why in the world she would chase after someone like that, she simply responded with her usual ‘why not?’ leaving Olive to think he’d ever understand Maria.

-Atienna’s conclusion made a bit more sense to Olive.
+Atienna’s conclusion made a bit more sense to him.
 Virgo ended its isolation two weeks after Usian’s arrest.
 Atienna’s father, however, resigned from the Tribal Council and stepped down as chieftain of the Imamu Tribe.
 Bachiru was upset, but Atienna thought it was for the best.
 She was planning to take a step forward, after all.
 Not as chieftain, of course.
 That responsibility was for someone else more worthy.
 Now that Virgo was ready to reach out to the world again, a diplomatic party needed to be formed to interact with the other countries.
 And Atienna was determined to have a foot in it.
 Despite the strength of her words, however, Olive could feel the falter through the link that they shared.
 He decided not to address the matter.

 Atienna herself spent quite some time researching the meanings behind ‘syzygy’ and ‘True Conductor’, but it seemed as if without a Conducting License she could barely scratch the surface of anything.
 How ELPIS and Leona knew of these words was also a mystery.
 And since there were so many dangerous unknowns involved, the six of them agreed to keep their connection under the table until they figured out how to resolve it.
 This agreement occurred following Atienna’s long-winded proposal, of course.

 A small resolution came with Claire as well.
 With the conclusion of the Capricornian-Aquarian border conflict and the promise of reparations, Claire graciously returned home.
-But not after solidifying Sagittarian-Ariesian relations with the king and queen and then insisting that he and Olive become pen-pals during the same meeting.
+But not before solidifying Sagittarian-Ariesian relations with the king and queen and then insisting that he and Olive become pen-pals during the same meeting.
 No tact at all, or perhaps too much tact.
 Olive had declined the offer point-blank in front of his aunt, uncle, and the feudal lords.
 Of course, Claire had just laughed the entire ordeal off.

 When Jericho returned to Ophiuchus, he did his best to avoid the commotion that came with his mission completion.
-The mystery of what had unfolded was the new buzz of the Serpens Establishment, and wiithin the first few days of his return, Jericho was approached by over a dozen peacekeepers pressing him for details.
+The mystery of what had unfolded was the new buzz of the Serpens Establishment, and within the first few days of his return, Jericho was approached by over a dozen peacekeepers pressing him for details.
 Thankfully, the ELPIS Department made a statement on Leona’s disappearance and Izsak’s involvement not long after.

 According to the report, Leona had been ambushed by ELPIS after a fellow peacekeeper disclosed her location to them.
 A traitor to the upstanding, philanthropic Romano organization of the Twin Cities was then tasked by ELPIS to handle her imprisonment, but the traitor was discovered by the organization and was dealt with swiftly.
 Meanwhile, Leona managed to break free of her captors and successfully stopped the assassination of the Ariesian prince.
 The assassination was orchestrated by a recently ELPIS-converted Capricornian major with the assistance of the aforementioned peacekeeper.
 There was no mention of Maria’s ship.